 Since they are astoundingly affectionate dogs, they love to be around their owner.
 Miniature Schnauzers are extremely protective of their owners and, as a result, very wary and suspicious of strangers, turning them into an excellent watchdog and can alert you of any visitors or break-ins.

-Male Miniature Schnauzers stand at 2 to 14 inches tall and weigh 11 to 18 pounds, whereas females stand from 11 to 13 inches tall and weigh 10 to 15 pounds.
+Miniature Schnauzers stand at 12 to 14 inches tall and weigh 11 to 20 pounds.

-One of the most popular mini dogs because of their extreme intelligence, adaptability, and easy to train, Miniature Poodle are miniature athletes who exhale in jumping and retrieving.
-Their name is derived from the German word “Poodalin,” meaning splashing in the water.
-Miniature poodles are European, even though their ancestry can be traced to that of curly herding dogs of Central Asia.
+One of the most popular mini dogs because of their extreme intelligence and adaptability, Miniature Poodle are miniature athletes who exhale in jumping and retrieving.

-There is a whole two-day truffle hunting competition based around the Miniature Poodle in the Pacific Northwest.
 They are highly obedient, and their tracking ability is astounding.
-Because of their miniature and friendly nature, they bond quickly with a stranger, making them naughty guard dogs.
+Because of their miniature and friendly nature, they bond quickly with a stranger, making them bad guard dogs.
 Also, due to less shedding and shorter hair, they are less costly maintenance-wise and very compatible with people with fur allergies.

-A Miniature Poodle stands 11 to 15 inches tall and weighs 15 to 17 pounds.
+A Miniature Poodle stands 10 to 15 inches tall and weighs 10 to 15 pounds.

 When considering adding a furry friend to your family, it's worth exploring the option of adopting a mixed breed dog.
 These wonderful canines, often referred to as “mutts” or “mixed breeds,” bring a unique blend of characteristics, both in appearance and personality, making each one truly one-of-a-kind.
 Here's why you should consider adopting one: